08 Jul Screen reader: a valuable tool for accessibility

 For a blind or visually impaired person, using a computer to open files, write and read documents, or simply browse through websites is a rather difficult task.
 Fortunately, there are various tools and technologies to overcome these difficulties.
 One of them is the screen reader.

-A screen reader is a form of assistive technology that identifies and interprets what is displayed on the screen and makes it usable to people who are blind or visually impaired through speech synthesis and/or by rendering output to a Braille screen.
+A screen reader is a form of assistive technology that identifies and interprets what is displayed on the screen.
+It makes it usable to people who are blind or visually impaired through speech synthesis and/or by rendering output to a Braille screen.
 Speech synthesis is usually provided by software embedded in the screen reader.

-Instead, the Braille screen, also called a Braille display, is a tactile hardware device that interprets the output of the screen reader and converts it into Braille characters via raised dots within one or more rows of cells.
-Braille characters change at the same time as the information displayed on the computer screen, thus allowing information to be read in real time.
-It is possible to use the two tools separately, but the Braille display is most often used along with speech synthesis.
+Instead, the Braille screen, also called a Braille display, is a tactile hardware device.
+It interprets the output of the screen reader and converts it into Braille characters via raised dots within one or more rows of cells.
+Braille characters change at the same time as the information displayed on the computer screen.
+Thus allowing information to be read in real time.
+It is possible to use the two tools separately.
+But the Braille display is most often used along with speech synthesis.

-The screen reader interacts with the operating system or dedicated accessibility APIs to provide information about items such as icons, menus, buttons, dialog boxes, text, files, folders, etc., and to read documents and web pages.
-Screen readers are also used to read digital books in e-book readers that support them.
+The screen reader interacts with the operating system or dedicated accessibility APIs to provide information about items such as icons, menus, buttons, dialog boxes, text, files, folders, etc. Screen readers are also used to read digital books in e-book readers that support them.

-Since most visually impaired users do not use a mouse, all screen readers involve the use of keyboard commands to perform a number of operations, such as reading part of a document, moving within web pages, opening and closing files, listening to music, etc. By combining such commands with those of the operating system, a visually-impaired user can perform all the operations made possible by a computer.
-Each screen reader uses different commands, so users tend to choose one software and not change it since learning a large number of keyboard commands is quite challenging.
+Since most visually impaired users do not use a mouse, all screen readers involve the use of keyboard commands to perform a number of operations.
+For example reading part of a document, moving within web pages, opening and closing files, listening to music, etc. By combining such commands with those of the operating system, a visually-impaired user can perform all the operations made possible by a computer.
+Each screen reader uses different commands.
+Users tend to choose one software and not change it since learning a large number of keyboard commands is quite challenging.

 Examples of screen readers